Our Educational Philosophy

 Woodlands has a strong place in the community of Tonbridge and we want our children to feel proud of this.
 They should experience how communities work together and support each other, by taking responsibility, showing care and determination to collaborate.
 It also matters hugely to us, that our children experience and understand the diversity and wonder that the world within and beyond Tonbridge offers – in terms of its people and its physical and human landscapes.
 At the age of four, our pupils’ worlds are small and will be focused on their families and school, but as they become older, their sense of community and the world they live in, as well as their understanding, feelings of connection and responsibility to it, should grow and grow.

-In an age of widening gaps between the haves and have-nots, we must focus on developing social capital within families and the community.
+In an age of widening gaps between the haves and have-nots, we must focus on developing social capital for families and the community.
+Social capital refers to the networks of relationships among people who live and work in a particular society, enabling that society to function effectively.
 We believe that it is our moral and social duty to ensure pupils find their place in the world, contribute more effectively and connect people together.
 The generations of the future must be more active and influential than those in the past have been, in terms of their social awareness and the impact on the environment and that has to begin here with the learning we give them at Woodlands.

 Read about Our Unique Context next.